furious-programming/TreeStructInfo/README.md

 "0,00000000000000E+0000"
 ```

+Decimal and thousand separators may be other, suitable according to your location.

 There is also possibility to store special numbers as strings - positive or negative infinity and NaN:

 ```